Parthvi666/ml-algorithm-comparison-personality-data/README.md

 1. **Text data** — predicting MBTI personality type from social media posts
 2. **Structured data** — predicting a behavioral trait from a Young People survey dataset

-This was completed as a university mini-project for an Introduction to Intelligent Systems course.
+This was completed as a university mini-project for an Intelligent Information Systems course.

 ## Overview